-Thomas Bowdler (1754-1825) was an old school English Victorian gent, physician and philanthropist, but forever remembered for censoring Shakespeare and in doing so creating the epoymous verb bowdlerize (or bowdlerise).
+Thomas Bowdler (1754-1825) was an old school English Georgian gent, physician and philanthropist, but forever remembered for censoring Shakespeare and in doing so creating the eponymous verb bowdlerize (or bowdlerise).
 So what does ‘bowdlerize‘ mean…?

 1: to expurgate (as a book) by omitting or modifying parts considered vulgar